-The structure and units of this qualification are based on NOS related to Construction Site Supervision.
+The structure and units of this qualification are based on NOS for the construction sector developed by CITB.

 Assessment

 This qualification is competence-based, candidates must demonstrate the level of competence described in the units.
 Assessment is the process of measuring a candidate's skill, knowledge and understanding against the standards set in the qualification.